 So that you get credit for all your activity through our program, we report regularly to a national credit bureau, Payment Recording Builds Credit (PRBC), the leading supplier of credit reporting data for recurring payments to the big three credit reporting giants, Experian, TransUnion and Equifax.
 This process let’s you start to build a credit file that will help you to qualify for the better rates on other major expenses, such as auto loans, car insurance, personal insurance and credit cards.

-Just think, your rent will be paid automatically for as long as you keep receiving a paycheck.
+Just think, your rent will be delivered automatically for as long as you keep receiving a paycheck.
 Isn’t that the way things are supposed to happen?

 How Rent Effects Your Credit

 You can save thousands of dollars by having a higher credit score – 700 v.
 600, 680 v.
 580 – you get the idea.
 Higher credit scores translate to lower interest rates and lower monthly payments for many of the major expenses we all have at some point.
 Ironically, a higher credit score earns you a lower interest rate or monthly premium rate for things like credit cards, student loans, life insurance and, of course, apartment rentals.

 Why Your Credit Score Matters